 If you are in a relationship with an addict and you have seen the ways both of your lives are being negatively affected by their addiction, the best thing you can do is help them seek professional treatment in the form of rehab.
 Many individuals put off seeking treatment.
 Here are some tips to help you through this difficult process.

 - Stage an intervention with family, friends, and a professional interventionist or therapist.

-- Talk with your loved one when they are sober, not when they have been using.
+- Talk with your loved one about your concerns only when they are sober.

 - Set boundaries.
 Let your partner know that if they refuse to seek treatment, you will not be able to provide them with money, a place to stay, or something else they require from your relationship.

 - Stick to your boundaries no matter what.

 - Above all, stay calm.
 If you do so, it’ll be harder for your loved one to make the exchange into a confrontation.

 Can Treatment Help Your Relationship When You’re Loving an Addict?

 Yes, addiction treatment can absolutely help your relationship.
 Addiction often causes a lot of pain and conflict in relationships.
 But, with treatment, you and your partner can learn how to communicate better, resolve conflict, and build a stronger, healthier relationship.